biosyshack/bioinformatic-tools/README.md

 # Machine Learning Code Snippets
 [machinelearningCodeSnippets.md]
 Code Snippets for common machine learning applications in bioinformatics and big data analysis in general.

+# Microarray Processing Pipeline
+Retrieval, annotation, normaliziation and further pre-processing of microarray data from GEO.